-White Crow Yoga, LLC is committed to offering the finest Yoga classes and teacher trainings to our students.
+White Crow Yoga, LLC is committed to offering the a truly different Yoga Teacher Training to our students.
 We offer a fun, educational, and non-judgmental environment where you can connect to your mind, body and spirit through the practice of Yoga.

 To fellow Yoga Teachers and Fitness Professionals Looking to Further Their Education:

-White Crow Yoga strongly believes that ANYONE who has felt the calling to teach Yoga should have the opportunity to participate in a teacher training, no matter what their financial status, fitness level, race, religion, gender, age or dietary beliefs.
+White Crow Yoga strongly believes that ANYONE who has felt the calling to teach Yoga should have the opportunity to participate in a teacher training, no matter what their fitness level, race, religion, gender, age or dietary beliefs.
 We offer teacher trainings that will enable you to teach a variety of populations including seniors and those with health issues or physical limitations.
 We believe that Yoga is in the heart, not in the posture.
 You don’t have to be able to do the most complicated Yoga poses, or be the most strong or flexible person in class to be a Yoga teacher.
+While we will offer some very challenging poses in your yoga teacher training, we realize that not everyone is well-suited to do every pose, and we will teach you WHY this is true in your training.
+We believe that a yoga teacher training should be informative and fun…not stressful.
 After completing one of our trainings, you will leave being able to teach and demonstrate modifications for every pose to ensure the most beneficial class experience for your students.
 You will also receive a comprehensive education of the

 8 Limbs of Yoga, as we believe that all are necessary to have a complete Yoga practice.